Kei18/toio.js/README.md

 | [id-reader](./examples/id-reader)               | `yarn example:id-reader`        | 1      | Yes | read & show toio ID information |
 | [keyboard-control](./examples/keyboard-control) | `yarn example:keyboard-control` | 1      | No  | move a cube with ↑↓←→           |
 | [chase](./examples/chase)                       | `yarn example:chase`            | 2      | Yes | a cube chase another one        |

+## Note

+- This repo is for research use